Gowda-Arjun/mettu-Arjun-Gowda/README.md

           body: "'Inter', sans-serif"
           heading: "'Space Grotesk', sans-serif"
           mono: "'JetBrains Mono', monospace"

+    syntax:
+       pygments_theme: "dracula"   # Controls syntax.css and markdown highlighting
     ```

+   You can still override the interpreter via the `PY_EXECUTABLE` environment variable if needed, but the config file is the canonical source.

-5. Create markdown files in the `content` directory.
+4. Create markdown files in the `content` directory.
 Each file should start similarly to the given examples.
-6. Templates and svg icons are located in the `templates` directory.
+5. Templates and svg icons are located in the `templates` directory.
 You can customize them as needed.
-7. Assets like css, images, etc are placed in the `assets` directory.
+6. Assets like css, images, etc are placed in the `assets` directory.
-8. Run the development server
+7. Run the development server

    ```bash
    npm run dev
    ```

-9. Build the site for production
+8. Build the site for production

    ```bash
    npm run build